Bammy: Origin

-Bammies have existed since pre-Columbian times, and they originated from the native Arawak / Taíno people.
-They are made with cassava (also called yuca or manioc) indigenous to Mesoamerica, and was a staple crop of the Arawaks / Taínos, which they cultivated in conucos.
+Bammies have existed since pre-Columbian times, and they originated from the Taíno people.
+They are made with cassava (also called yuca or manioc) indigenous to South America, and was a staple crop of the Taínos, which they cultivated in conucos.
 Cassava was also integral to their existence, as it featured prominently in their worship.
 Yúcahu, a major Taíno god, whose name has been translated to ‘spirit of the cassava’, was the god of cassava and the sea.
 A minor Taíno god related to growing cassava, the process of life, creation and death, Baibrama, was worshipped for his assistance in growing cassava and curing people from its poisonous juice.

+Bammies became a key part of the diet of the Spaniards, who adopted the dish, and later the British soldiers and settlers, because they could stay fresh for months and were easy to transport.

-Arawak / Taíno's traditional method
+Taíno traditional method

-According to the curator of the Jamaica National Heritage Trust, Ann-Marie Howard Brown, the Arawaks / Taínos used a small, sharp, flat stone (celt) to peel and cut the cassava, which they would then grate on a guaio / guayo, a wooden frame embedded with small stones and pieces of coral or a stone grater, until it was reduced to a pulp.
+According to the curator of the Jamaica National Heritage Trust, Ann-Marie Howard Brown, the Taínos used a small, sharp, flat stone (celt) to peel and cut the cassava, which they would then grate on a guaio/guayo, a wooden frame embedded with small stones and pieces of coral or a stone grater, until it was reduced to a pulp.
 They would then place the pulp in a large funnel-shaped basket called a matapi, which was hung from a tree for extraction of the juice.
 Once the desired consistency was achieved, the mixture was placed on a stone structure called a metate, and a smaller ground stone called a mano, was used like a modern rolling pin to grind to the consistency of cassava flour.
 This would then be moulded to circles in the desired size, and baked on earthenware griddles called buréns.

-The Arawaks / Taínos passed on this tradition to the enslaved Africans, and some aspects of the original method of preparing bammy are still practised in parts of St Elizabeth and South East Manchester today.
+The Taínos passed on this tradition to the Spanish, British, enslaved and free Africans and Creoles, and most aspects of the original method of preparing bammy are still practised in parts of St Elizabeth and South East Manchester today.